Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week2/day2/exercise3/description.md

 #### find inputs like

-Find all inputs with a value of "Red" and change the text of the next sibling span.
+Define a function FindRed that finds all inputs with a value of "Red" and change the text of the next sibling to ``` the value is red!```

 Snippet:
 ```html